Top Auto Insurance Providers by State [2023]

 - Most states require at least a minimum amount of liability insurance

-- Auto insurance rates vary widely by the state since requirements and other factors differ
+- Auto insurance rates vary widely by state since requirements and other factors differ

 - South Dakota has the cheapest average minimum auto insurance, and Michigan has the most expensive rates